Safety Communications Lead

 To succeed you'll need to be:

 - A great advocate: We're looking for people who can distill complex ideas into simple, but intellectually credible, arguments.
-You'll need to write well and have the creative ability to tell stories—about our product, people and the ways we're helping to improve life for passengers, drivers and citiep>
+You'll need to write well and have the creative ability to tell stories and provide safety context.

-- A team player: Success at Uber depends on the ability to organize different teams (internally and externally) around shared goals.
-It's why we're looking for people who enjoy working with others to get stuff done—and who can deal with the ambiguity that sometimes comes from working cross-functionallp>
+- A team player: Success at Uber depends on the ability to engage with different teams (internally and externally) around shared goals.
+It's why we're looking for people who enjoy working with others to get stuff done—and who can deal with the ambiguity that sometimes comes from working cross-functionally.

-Ideally, you would have 5-7 years of experience in communications.—either for a company, a third party or in government.
+Ideally you would have a proven track record in communications—either for a company, a third party or working as a journalist, specially on metro session.
 But we're open to people who've been successful in other walks of life (e.g. the law, media, working for law enforcement) who intuitively get this stuff and may be looking for a career change.

 Uber is an equal opportunity employer and enthusiastically encourages people from a wide variety of backgrounds and experiences to apply.
 Uber does not discriminate on the basis of race, color, religion, sex (including pregnancy), gender, national origin, citizenship, age, mental or physical disability, veteran status, marital status, sexual orientation or any other basis prohibited by law.